awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetWorkingWithTables.md

 You can update only the provisioned throughput values of an existing table\.
 Depending on you application requirements, you might need to update these values\.

 **Note**
-You can increase throughput capacity as often as needed, and decrease it up to nine times per table in a single UTC calendar day\.
-For more information, see [Limits in DynamoDB](Limits.md)\.
+You can increase throughput capacity as often as needed, and decrease it within certain constraints\.
+For more information on throughput increases and decreases per day, see [Limits in DynamoDB](Limits.md)\.

 The following are the steps to update a table using the \.NET low\-level API\.